JessRudder/arrays-and-pointer-arithmetic-flatiron-labs/README.md

 ## Memory

-In case you forgot, memory is the part of the computer where we store data we are working with.
+In case you forgot, memory is the part of the computer where we store data we are actively working with.
 It is separate from the hard drive because we can read and write to it more quickly.
-In order to get this speed boost, memory can't remember data without a steady supply of electricity.
+In order to achieve this speed boost, memory sacrifices the ability to remember data without a steady supply of electricity.
+If the power shuts off, the data goes away, so that is why we "save" our work to the hard drive.

 Computers interface with memory using numerical addresses.
 Typically, the hexadecimal number system is used because it maps really nicely to